pedromallves/TechVue/README.md

-# example-site
+# TechVue project

-Site I'm developing in vue for testing and practice
+E-commerce site that i'm developing in order to learn more about **Vue** and expand my knowledge with front-end and a back-end